Western Redbud, Cercis occidentalis is

 If you live in Montana and experience winter temperatures below 0F,

 Western Redbud is not for you.
 If you have a typical 20X50 foot front

 yard in Lodi, Redbud may be the perfect small tree for you.

 Syn.
 Cercis orbiculata, Cercis canadensis var. orbiculata

 Cercis occidentalis tolerates alkaline soil and clay.

 Cercis occidentalis is great for a bird garden.

-Cercis occidentalis's foliage turns a different color in the fall, color is green and type is deciduous.
+Foliage of Cercis occidentalis turns a different color in the fall, has color green and is deciduous.